 Malamute vs husky with families

 Huskies make great family pets and are good with children.
 They are also good in a multi-dog households.
 If raised with other animals as a puppy, huskies can live in a multi-pet household, too.
+We’ve compiled a husky puppy fact-file to help you decide whether a Husky pup is the dog for you.
 Originally, huskies had a strong prey drive towards smaller animals like squirrels, rabbits and cats, but if raised with small animals, they can enjoy the company of pets of all sizes.

 Malamutes also make great family pets and are good with children.
 Their large size and high energy means that they can overpower small children though, so they’re best for households with kids over the age of 5.
 They’ll also thrive in multi-dog and multi-pet households as long as they’ve been raised with other small animals as a puppy.